z-adams/Tutorials/Pointers/pointers.md

 essentially constitute `main()`'s "scratchpad" which is what the programmer uses to organize the data needed by the program to do its job.
-This scratchpad, which we call "local memory" (as in, local to the function) needs to live somewhere in memory, so that we can keep track of and use this data in an organized way.
+This scratchpad, which we call "local memory" (as in, local to the function) needs to live somewhere in memory, so that we can keep track of this data.

 `do_stuff()`, whatever it may do, also likely contains some local variables as a scratchpad to facilitate whatever stuff it does.
-These variables naturally also must live somewhere in memory for us to keep track of and access them.
+These variables naturally must also live somewhere in memory for us to keep track of and access them.

 The way computers often organize this information is called "the stack."
 A stack is a type of data structure which operates like a stack of dishes: you can pile